smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 #### Interactive Job User Name

-All user profiles for Operator Replay jobs must be registered in the Agent\'s User Management.
+All user profiles for Operator Replay jobs must be registered in the Agent's User Management.

-The original method of assigning the User to the Script Master record within the Agent\'s Operator Relay Script master record maintenance will remain the first priority for selecting the interactive job user.
-That is, if the Script Master record specifies a Job User name instead of the newer \"\*JOB\" option, then this will override the specification of the Job User in the OpCon job master record.
+The original method of assigning the User to the Script Master record within the Agent's Operator Relay Script master record maintenance will remain the first priority for selecting the interactive job user.
+That is, if the Script Master record specifies a Job User name instead of the newer "\*JOB" option, then this will override the specification of the Job User in the OpCon job master record.

-The job user name can be the user selected in the OpCon job master record if \"\*JOB\" is assigned to the Script Master record.
+The job user name can be the user selected in the OpCon job master record if "\*JOB" is assigned to the Script Master record.
 This method requires that the user name be registered in OpCon as a Batch User with permission to use the IBM i machine in which the script job will execute.
 This is the same rule as applies to general IBM i Batch Jobs.